lowcodeunit/public-web-docs/docs/getting-started/buy-and-scale.md

 # Buy and Scale Devices

 From our own and our customer’s experience, we know that starting new IoT projects at a cost-effective pace is critical to success.
 All too often teams run into longer than estimated timelines and unknown cost spikes.
-IoT Ensemble provides an IoT project starting point that works for novices through to senior architects, to deliver repeatable and scalable enterprise-grade IoT solutions.
+Low Code Unit provides an IoT project starting point that works for novices through to senior architects, to deliver repeatable and scalable enterprise-grade IoT solutions.

-[Get started](https://www.iot-ensemble.com/billing/iot) now and connect your first device for free, no credit card required.
+[Get started](https://www.lowcodeunit.com/billing/iot) now and connect your first device for free, no credit card required.

 ## Choosing a Plan